 Hidden by trees and a jumble of gritstone rocks, together with an impressive gritstone arch rising from the hollow floor of the wood, this a beautiful setting bringing with it atmospheric lighting, producing different results with its seasonal colour changes.

-To reach the tarn it is a short, uphill ascent (224m) and not one for the fainthearted as it can be quite slippy and boggy at times.
-There are twists and turns, exposed moss covered tree roots protruding from the hollow ground born out of hundreds of tangled neighbouring trees with their extremely low and twisting, crooked branches.
+To reach Guisecliff Tarn is a short, uphill ascent (224m) and not one for the fainthearted as it can be quite slippy and boggy at times.
+There are twists and turns, exposed moss-covered tree roots, protruding from the hollow ground, born out of hundreds of tangled neighbouring trees with their shallow, twisting, crooked branches.

-The fall splendour had brought with it striking leaves of golden yellow, orange and russet swaying, gently dancing, in the breeze as they took their last steps of their lives before falling from their makers, into the tarn and onto the floor of the wood below.
+The fall splendour had brought with it striking leaves of golden yellow, orange and russet, swaying, dancing gently, in the breeze as they took the last steps of their lives before falling from their makers, into the tarn, and onto the floor of the wood below.

-The tarn glowed, basking in the low winter sun and when the wind finally subsided there was a unique stillness about the place and the shadows of the leaves, branches, rocks and clouds formed over the surface of the water.
+Glowing, the tarn basked in the low winter sun.
+When the wind finally subsided, there was a unique stillness about the place, and the shadows of the leaves, branches, rocks, and clouds formed over the surface of the water.

 Calmness came, momentarily, prior to sunset at 16:05, which lasted only long enough for me to capture the reflections in the water.